tridashafox/SFStarEditor/README.md

   This software is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages arising from the use of this software.

-  Includes zlib Version 1.3.1 code statically from www.zlib.net.
-See zlib\zlib.h for details of it's terms of use.

 If you want to contribute to this, let me know.